prandell/production-typescript-react-app/README.md

 The repository has several branches that represent different concepts/methodologies of I have picked up along the way

-- `Feature/context-api`: Uses context files and the Context API to manage global application state (Not Merged)
+- `Feature/context-api`: Uses context files and the native React Context API to manage global application state (Not Merged)
-- `Feature/redux`: Uses ReduxToolkit and React Redux to manage global application state
+- `Feature/redux`: Uses ReduxToolkit and React Redux to manage global application state (In /main)
 - `Feature/stripe`: Integrates Stripe and Netlify serverless functions into our checkout.
 (Not Merged)
   > `@stripe/react-stripe-js` Does not currently support React@18.
 Monitor https://github.com/stripe/react-stripe-js/issues/273 for updates!